 How Would It Feel? … For Your Body To Be Perfectly Upright, with Effortless Great Posture, and Full of Energy?

 How would they respond to your very presence in a room?

-How would that help your golf or tennis game, or your martial arts or sports practice, playing a musical instrument, or whatever your favorite activities are? . . .
+How would that help your golf or tennis game, your martial arts or sports practice, playing a musical instrument, or whatever your favorite activities are? . . .

 How About Your SEX Life?

 Yet, even with all the strength & power you could have (and maybe already do), the MOMENT you’re done with any movement or action, your muscle tension levels instantly return to their Fully Relaxed State, quietly resting and rejuvenating, waiting for your next Command To Action?

 And you do this without drugs or being hooked up to special gizmos or electronic devices.

 And what if you accomplished all this NOT by killing yourself in the workout room?

 And that you don’t even have to break out into a sweat to accomplish most of this?